 - Warning: official notice that a violation has occurred and any subsequent misconduct will result in more severe disciplinary sanction.

-- Probation: official notice that a violation has occurred and any subsequent misconduct during the probationary period will result in at least, suspension of the organization.
-Probation normally includes additional sanction or requirements to be met before the end of the probationary period.
+- Probation: official notice that a violation has occurred and any subsequent misconduct during the probationary period will result in, at least, suspension of the organization.
+Probation normally includes additional sanctions or requirements to be met before the end of the probationary period.

-- Permanent Loss of Recognition: permanent removal of recognition, including lass of all rights and privileges.
+- Permanent Loss of Recognition: permanent removal of recognition, including loss of all rights and privileges.
 The organization is not permitted to reconstitute in the future.

 Student organizations are expected to avoid actual or apparent conflicts of interest because it can lead to financial mismanagement of University resources.
 Student organization leaders may not receive any direct personal benefits or gains from the student organization’s allocated funds.

 Student organization representatives should never commit to an arrangement with a performer or vendor, either verbally or in writing, until they can verify that they have sufficient funds to cover all expenses and that the event has been approved by the Leadership Development office.
 No student may ever sign a contract themselves.
 Contracts must be issued by Seton Hall and signed by the Vice President of Student Services.